-Sets the display stop frequency in MHz.
+This key sets the display stop frequency in MHz.
 Use with the Start Frequency to establish a desired frequency range for the Spectrum Analyzer display.
-The R8100 automatically centers the frequency display midway between Start and Stop frequencies
+The R8600 automatically centers the frequency display midway between Start and Stop frequencies.

 Reference Level